If you ask whether Judaism believes in reincarnation, the honest answer is frustrating.

 That is not a bug in the tradition.
 It is the tradition.

-Jewish afterlife belief has long been plural, layered, and somewhat resistant to clean summaries.
+Jewish afterlife belief is plural, layered, and somewhat resistant to clean summaries.
 Reincarnation belongs inside that mix, not outside it.